markuskuehnle/bias-fairness-mvp/README.md

    - What is the maximum number of candidates that can be invited?
    - How many selection rounds should a user complete?
    - Should the candidate rounds be reproducible? (random selection)
+   - Preselection of candidates to ensure imbalance in recommendations

 ---

 ### Additional Notes and Considerations